Tips for Finding Lost Indoor-Outdoor Cats

 2) Talk to Your Neighbors

 Let them know your cat has not returned home.
 Give them a description of your cat and ask if they have seen your cat recently and, if so, when?
 Ask them to actively search their property in case your cat is injured and can’t return home.
+And ask them to check any cameras they may have outside their homes.

 3) Post Signs in Your Neighborhood and Online